 Hunt out their playboxes and you’ll be treated to drawers full of fun designed to entertain under 5s.
 Even better, you can recreate the activities at home, making this the gift that keeps on giving.

-But the best bit about Leeds Central Library is the events.
+The best bit?
+The events.
 Story time, coding clubs, craft sessions – all of them free – turn a simple trip to the library into a full day of entertainment that won’t cost you a penny.

 What?
 A library full books, activities and events to entertain the kids.

 Where?
-Calverley Street, Leeds, West Yorkshire, LS1 3AB.
+Leeds Central Library, Calverley Street, Leeds, West Yorkshire, LS1 3AB.

 How much?
 Free to visit and borrow books.